The Tonkinese Breed Club and Tonkinese Cat Club both maintain lists of genuine and trusted breeders.

 I do NOT export to the USA because of declawing and the length of the journey for a young cat.

 I sometimes export kittens to Europe (only), but they may not travel unaccompanied or in a cargo hold.
 New owners must ensure that the airline they propose to use will allow the kittens to travel in the passenger cabin with them (or with the me if I am bringing them to their new home).
 Usually, I prefer to wait until the kittens are at least 15 weeks old before subjecting them to a lengthy journey like this, but countries that require rabies vaccination need a longer wait because of the age at which the vaccination and booster can be given.
 Travel costs must be covered by the buyer.
-There are incidental costs in addition to the usual sale price which cover items such as: GCCF certified pedigree and transfer of ownership; an approved carrying container; and the fee for a veterinary health certificate required by the Ministry of Agriculture.
+There are incidental costs in addition to the usual sale price which cover items such as: GCCF certified pedigree and transfer of ownership; an approved carrying container; additional vaccinations; the fee for a veterinary health certificate required by the Ministry of Agriculture.
 Kittens exported to some EC countries do not require Rabies vaccinations if they are under 6 months of age, but this rule seems to vary quite frequently.
 It is up to the buyer to check all the import regulations and cost implications before approaching a UK breeder for a kitten.

 EXTRACT FROM THE GCCF GENERAL CODE OF ETHICS FOR BREEDERS AND OWNERS